Last Updated on November 17, 2023

-#3: Join a tour group or hit up the museum
+#3: Join a Tour Group or Hit Up the Museum

-Most major cities have local events like free city walks or ghost tours.
+When dating as a nurse traveler, take advantage of your destination!
+For instance, most major cities have local events like free city walks or ghost tours.
 Though these can be more tourist oriented, they still offer an opportunity to get out and see the local day-to-day life, and maybe discover a new part of town.

-In places like San Francisco, New York, Chicago and New Orleans, these sorts of activities can be found day or night.
+In places like San Francisco, New York, Chicago, and New Orleans, these sorts of activities can be found day or night.
 In most places, though, they’re usually only in the evenings.
 If you’re looking for an alternative to an evening activity, you may be able to find similar results by hitting up an art or history museum or a regional park during the day.

 And if you’re not sure what’s offered in the city or town you’re working in, try searching Google Maps or Yelp for local tour operators, museums, art galleries, recreation centers, regional parks, coffee shops or cocktail lounges.
 You’ll get a pretty quick sense of what’s out there, and what appeals to you.

-#4: Connect with an online nurse community
+#4: Connect with an Online Nurse Community

-If you’re feeling lonely in your travel job and frustrated with your dating options, remember that you’re not alone!
+If you’re feeling lonely in your travel job and frustrated with your nurse dating options, remember that you’re not alone!
 There are thousands of other nurses out there who know what you’re going through, and who are more than happy to help out with some advice and support, too.